-Scott Properties (site promoters) the site that would see it developed for a modest development of 24 retirement bungalows.
-The development of 24 single storey dwellings would equate to the development of 45% of the site and will fulfil a specific housing need that is not being met by other sites proposed for allocation within Diss.
-There has been a lot of local objection to the proposals on environmental grounds, however, this does not acknowledge that the site is currently in private ownership with no public access and as such the owners have a free hand over its future agricultural use and management.
-Scott Properties has been working with Natural England on a steering group for developing a Nature Toolkit for small and medium sizes sites, and early indications acceptable to the Neighbourhood Plan Steering Group and Town Council; and, provides benefits in terms of public access to Parish Fields and biodiversity net gain. comment about the Diss and District Neighbourhood allocating sites to meet the future development needs of the Town. -------------------------------------- --- -- --- -- show that a significant increase in biodiversity net gain (20%+) could be achieved through sensitive development of the site alongside targeted new habitat creation.
+Scott Properties the site that would see it acceptable to the comment about

+(site promoters) developed for a modest Neighbourhood Plan the Diss and

+development of 24 Steering Group and Town District

+retirement bungalows.
+Council; and, provides Neighbourhood

+• The development of 24 benefits in terms of public allocating sites to

+single storey dwellings access to Parish Fields meet the future

+would equate to the and biodiversity net gain. development

+development of 45% of needs of the Town.

+the site and will fulfil a

+specific housing need that

+is not being met by other

+sites proposed for

+allocation within Diss.

+There has been a lot of

+local objection to the

+proposals on

+environmental grounds,

+however, this does not

+acknowledge that the site

+is currently in private

+ownership with no public

+access and as such the

+owners have a free hand

+over its future agricultural

+use and management.

+Scott Properties has been

+working with Natural

+England on a steering

+group for developing a

+Nature Toolkit for small

+and medium sizes sites,

+and early indications

+show that a significant increase in biodiversity net gain (20%+) could be achieved through sensitive development of the site alongside targeted new habitat creation.
 The site is in a single ownership, it is therefore achievable as there are no complex land ownerships or legal issues to compromise its ability to come forward for development.
 It is available now and would represent a realistic and deliverable development in the current market conditions.
 Norfolk Geodiversity Partnership Object Issues including: Listed in the South Norfolk Local Plan as 'Important Local Open Space' Listed in the Norfolk Historic Environment Record as NHER.33463 as 'The only example of a detached landscape park within a town in Norfolk', Site not to be allocated under GNLP.
 Note comment about the Diss and District Neighbourhood allocating sites to meet the future development needs of the Town.
 Deferred to neighbourhood plan process.

-and this status is endorsed by a Norfolk Gardens Trust survey report, 1997 (funded by English Heritage) and the landscape historian Professor Tom Williamson. • Submitted as a candidate site for listing by Historic England as a rare example of a detached
+and this status is

+endorsed by a Norfolk

+Gardens Trust survey

+report, 1997 (funded by

+English Heritage) and the

+landscape historian

+Professor Tom

+Williamson.

+Submitted as a candidate

 site for listing by Historic

+England as a rare

-example of a detached
+example of a detached landscape park in a

-landscape park in a market town setting (case pending).
+market town setting (case

+pending).

-A candidate for 'Local Green Space' designation
+• A candidate for 'Local

+Green Space' designation

-in the forthcoming Diss & District Neighbourhood
+in the forthcoming Diss &

+District Neighbourhood

 Plan.

 A significant wildlife

-reservoir and network linked to local gardens,
+reservoir and network

+linked to local gardens,

 for instance a bat survey

 undertaken in July 2019

 showed that no less than

 eight species used the

 site for feeding.

 A notable Green

 Infrastructure asset which

 is part of the 'green